mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 sidebar_label: Manage Groups
 ---

-Mia-Platform Console allows to assign and manage authorization privileges to groups of users at Company level.
-Groups aim at simplify the management a large number of users who have to be assigned the same privileges (e.g. a work team).
+Mia-Platform Console allows you to assign and manage authorization privileges to groups of users at Company level.
+Groups aim to simplify the management of a large number of users who have to be assigned the same privileges (e.g. a work team).

 <!--